-1301 English Composition I
+EH 1301 English Composition I

 Primarily designed to develop the writing of essays, with attention to critical reading skills.
+A grade of C or higher is required to pass this course.
 Offered every semester.

-1302 English Composition II
+EH 1302 English Composition II

 The continuation of the reading and writing skills developed in EH 1301, with an emphasis on persuasive writing and argumentation.
 A major part of the course will be devoted to the development of research skills.
+A grade of C or higher is required to pass this course.
 Prerequisite: EH 1301 or equivalent.
 Offered every semester.

-1303 Speech Communication
+EH 1303 Speech Communication